-For nearly a century, a pair of hand-painted crosses on Sugarloaf Mountain in Campbellton, New Brunswick, has been a not-so-subtle reminder of how fragile life can be.
+For nearly a century, a pair of painted crosses on Sugarloaf Mountain in Campbellton, New Brunswick, has been a not-so-subtle reminder of how fragile life can be.

-On a cool fall evening in 1924, local sisters Dorvil [Ramsay] McLean and Lottie Ramsay took the worst possible route down the 1,000-foot high extinct volcano — the north face — and paid the ultimate price for an honest mistake, plunging to their deaths.
+On a cool evening in the fall of 1924, local sisters Dorvil [Ramsay] McLean and Lottie Ramsay took the worst possible route down the 1,000-foot high extinct volcano — the north face — and paid the ultimate price for an honest mistake, plunging to their deaths.
 It was an honest but deadly mistake.